RonnieLutalo/CodeMagezi/README.md

-# CodeGenie
+# TondaCode

 ### Overview

-CodeGenie is a Visual Studio extension that utilizes the power of the ChatGPT API to assist developers in improving the efficiency of their code.
+TondaCode is a Visual Studio extension that utilizes the power of the ChatGPT API to assist developers in improving the efficiency of their code.
 The extension provides real-time code analysis, code generation, code comparison, integration with other tools, error detection and machine learning capabilities.

 ### Motivation